 3. Payday Loans Accepting Disability Benefits (Last Resort)

-Traditional payday lenders process online applications from disability recipients, verifying income through bank account access and funding via e transfer within hours.
+Traditional payday lenders process online applications from disability recipients, verify income through bank account access, and fund transfers via e-transfer within hours.

 Common payday lenders in canada: